Our Lady of Guadalupe

 Patroness of the New Evangelization, Patroness of the Unborn & Patroness of the Americas

-Blessed John Paul II's 1st pilgrimage abroad as Pope was to Our Lady of Guadalupe in January 1979; he next visited her in 1990 for Juan Diego's beatification, then again in 1999 & finally in 2002 for Juan Diego's canonization.
+St John Paul II's 1st pilgrimage abroad as Pope was to Our Lady of Guadalupe in Mexico in January 1979; he next visited her in 1990 for Juan Diego's beatification, then again in 1999 & finally in 2002 for Juan Diego's canonization.

 Shrine - Basilica of Our Lady of Guadalupe, Tepeyac Hill, Mexico City